armory/documentation/_spinnaker/terraform_integration.md

 {:.no_toc}
 ## Overview

 Use Armory Spinnaker's Terraform Integration to integrate your infrastructure-as-code with Terraform workflow into your Spinnaker instance.
 Manage your application infrastructure as part of a Spinnaker pipeline.

+Armory Spinnaker's Terraform Integration interacts with a source repository you specify to deploy infrastructure.

+At a high level, the Terraform Integration performs the following actions during a Terraform Integration stage:

+1. Authenticates to your repo using basic authentication credentials you provide.
+This can be a GitHub token or a BitBucket username/password combination.
+2. Pulls a full directory from your Git repository.
+3. (Optionally) uses a traditional Spinnaker artifact provider (Github, BitBucket, or HTTP) to pull in a `tfvars`-formatted variable file.

 The following tutorials walk you through how to setup Armory's Terraform integration and execute Terraform code stored in a Git repo as part of a Spinnaker pipeline.
 The examples on this page describe a workflow for using Terraform to create and manage infrastructure on AWS.

 {:.no_toc}
 ### Under the hood